 College Choice Score: 86.59

 The focus of USF’s Muma College of Business is transforming business through training in creativity and analytics.
 Undergraduate business students can major in finance, advertising, accounting, management, information systems, international business, or marketing, choosing between a Bachelor of Arts and Bachelor of Science degree.
-In addition to learning through general education courses, core business courses, and specialized study within the major, students have the option to study abroad, comparing business practices in varying cultures and discovering ways to solve problems in a global marketplace.
-Marketing majors can also customize their degrees by pursuing a concentration in supply chain management, by taking marketing electives, or by participating in a marketing internship.
+In addition to learning through general education courses, core business courses, and specialized study within the major, students have the option to compare business practices in varying cultures and discovering ways to solve problems in a global marketplace.
+Marketing majors can also customize their degrees by:

 Maryville University of St. Louis